Simon S. M. Ho: Career

 2009-2014 Vice Rector (Academic Affairs) of the University of Macau.
 Prof. Ho played an important role in the many changes at UM, including the undergraduate curriculum reforms, the launch of the new general education programme, and the establishment of the first Honorary College in the region and Asia’s largest residential college system.
-He also led in designing all academic buildings and facilities in the new Hengqin campus.

 16 March, 2014, he assumed the presidency of Hang Seng Management College.